 Telephony — SIP trunks, STIR/SHAKEN, and why it matters

-The telephony layer is where most build-your-own projects fall over.
-The issues are almost always the same: the wrong codec lives on the trunk (leading to echo), the wrong caller-ID is on outbound (low answer rate), or there’s no STIR/SHAKEN attestation at all (calls marked “likely spam” before they connect).
+The telephony layer is where most build-your-own projects fall over, and the failures are boringly consistent: the wrong codec on the trunk (echo), the wrong caller-ID on outbound (low answer rate), or no STIR/SHAKEN attestation at all (calls flagged “likely spam” before they connect).

-STIR/SHAKEN is the US caller-authentication standard that the FCC now enforces for any PSTN outbound.
-If your trunk provider can’t attest your caller-ID, your answer rate drops by 30–60%.
+STIR/SHAKEN is the US caller-authentication standard the FCC enforces on PSTN outbound.
+If your trunk provider can’t attest your caller-ID, answer rates drop 30–60%.
 Tier-1 carriers (Twilio, Telnyx, Vonage, SignalWire) attest by default; generic VoIP resellers often don’t.
-This is a technical detail that derails more outbound projects than any model choice.
+This one detail derails more outbound projects than any model choice.

-Codec-wise, the default on US PSTN is G.711 μ-law at 8 kHz.
-Wideband (Opus/G.722, 16 kHz) improves STT accuracy meaningfully but only works if both legs of the call are wideband — in practice, only on SIP-to-SIP.
+On codecs, the US PSTN default is G.711 μ-law at 8 kHz.
+Wideband (Opus/G.722, 16 kHz) improves STT accuracy noticeably — but only if both legs of the call are wideband, which in practice means SIP-to-SIP.

 Compliance — TCPA, EU AI Act, HIPAA, two-party consent

 US — TCPA and STIR/SHAKEN.
 The FCC’s February 2024 declaratory ruling classified AI-generated voices as “artificial or prerecorded” under the TCPA.
-Translation: cloning a voice for outbound robocalls without explicit prior written consent is illegal, with statutory damages per call.
-Your campaign playbook must include consent proofs and cadence limits.
-STIR/SHAKEN is mandatory for attestation on outbound dial tone.
+Translation: cloning a voice for outbound robocalls without prior express written consent is illegal, with statutory damages per call.
+Your campaign playbook needs consent proofs and cadence limits, and STIR/SHAKEN attestation on the outbound dial tone.
+Our outbound AI calling software guide walks through building that campaign playbook TCPA-compliant.

 US states — two-party-consent recording.
-Eleven states (CA, CT, FL, IL, MD, MA, MT, NV, NH, PA, WA) require all parties on a call to consent to recording.
-Practical default: disclose and obtain consent at the start of every call, regardless of state, and log the timestamp of the consent audio segment.
+Eleven states (CA, CT, FL, IL, MD, MA, MT, NV, NH, PA, WA) require all parties to consent to recording.
+Practical default: disclose and get consent at the start of every call regardless of state, and log the timestamp of the consent audio segment.

 GDPR.
 Voice is personal data.
-Minimize retention of raw audio (we usually delete within 30 days unless contracted otherwise), keep transcripts and PII separately classified, and surface a DSR (data-subject-request) endpoint in your admin tooling from day one.
+Minimize raw-audio retention (we usually delete within 30 days unless contracted otherwise), classify transcripts and PII separately, and expose a data-subject-request endpoint in your admin tooling from day one.

 Cost model — what 30,000 minutes a month actually costs

-A typical mid-market deployment is 10,000 calls × 3-minute average = 30,000 minutes per month.
-On a standard bring-your-own stack (LiveKit + Deepgram Nova-3 + GPT-5 + ElevenLabs v3) the component cost per minute is:
+A typical mid-market deployment is 10,000 calls × 3-minute average = 30,000 minutes a month.
+On a standard bring-your-own stack (LiveKit + Deepgram Nova-3 + a fast frontier LLM + ElevenLabs Flash v2.5) the component cost per minute breaks down like this:

 Mini case — HIPAA tele-health, 12-week plan, before/after

 Situation.
-A US tele-health platform with 120 clinicians was handling appointment reminders and pre-call intake via a human call center.
-Cost per outbound reminder was $1.20, and 38% of calls were never completed because patients hung up on the IVR.
-They wanted an AI assistant that could handle reminders, reschedule when patients asked, and escalate to a human for anything clinical.
+A US tele-health platform with 120 clinicians ran appointment reminders and pre-call intake through a human call center.
+Cost per outbound reminder was $1.20, and 38% of calls never completed because patients hung up on the IVR.
+They wanted an AI assistant that could handle reminders, reschedule on request, and escalate to a human for anything clinical.

 12-week plan.
 Weeks 1–2: BAA signed with Deepgram Voice Agent and Twilio; HIPAA audit scope defined.
-Weeks 3–6: integration with Epic via FHIR, call flows for reminder, confirm, and reschedule, human-escalation to the existing agent desk.
-Weeks 7–9: pilot on 5% of volume, iterating on ASR on accented speakers and barge-in timing.
+Weeks 3–6: Epic integration via FHIR, call flows for reminder/confirm/reschedule, human escalation to the existing agent desk.
+Weeks 7–9: pilot on 5% of volume, tuning ASR on accented speakers and barge-in timing.
 Weeks 10–12: rollout to 100%, two-party-consent disclosure on every call, PHI redaction in stored transcripts.

 Outcome.
 Cost per reminder dropped from $1.20 to $0.34 (72% lower).
-Completion rate rose from 62% to 87% because the AI agent could answer the “what is this call about?” question that the legacy IVR couldn’t.
+Completion rose from 62% to 87%, because the AI could answer the “what is this call about?” question the legacy IVR couldn’t.
 Rebook rate improved 19 points.
 Zero HIPAA findings on the first audit.
+It’s the same pattern behind our CirrusMED healthcare work.
 Want a similar assessment for your stack?
 Book a 30-minute review.

 A decision framework — pick the stack in five questions

 Q1.
 What’s your call volume?
-Under 100k minutes/month lets a platform (Vapi, Retell, Synthflow) carry you.
+Under 100k minutes/month, a platform (Vapi, Retell, Synthflow) carries you.
 Over that, the engineering cost of a bring-your-own stack amortizes fast.

 Q2.
 Inbound, outbound, or agent-assist?
 Outbound at volume forces STIR/SHAKEN, consent proofs, and TCPA exposure.
 Agent-assist skips most of it.
 Inbound is the middle ground.

 Q3.
 Languages and accents?
-If you serve non-English speakers or code-switching, Deepgram Nova-3 Multilingual is the default; Whisper-v3 is viable for clean high-resource languages.
-Monolingual English is much wider open.
+Serving non-English speakers or code-switching makes Deepgram Nova-3 Multilingual the default; Whisper-v3 is viable for clean high-resource languages.
+Monolingual English is wide open.

 Q4.
 Regulation?
-HIPAA, PCI, GDPR, EU AI Act, US state two-party consent — each forces vendor choices.
-BAA-capable vendors are a small subset.
+HIPAA, PCI, GDPR, EU AI Act, US state two-party consent — each forces vendor choices, and BAA-capable vendors are a small subset.
 Document this first, pick platform second.

 Q5.
-Do you want speech-to-speech or pipeline?
+Speech-to-speech or pipeline?
 Speech-to-speech (OpenAI Realtime, Gemini Live, Azure Voice Live) is faster but less observable.
 Pipeline (STT → LLM → TTS) is easier to debug, swap, and log — still our default for regulated production.

 Five pitfalls that kill AI call deployments